aiverify-foundation/aiverify/docs/getting-started/docker-setup.md

 | Disk Space           | At least 10GB (excluding Docker Desktop)                                                                                |
 | Memory           | At least 4GB                                                                                |

+**For running the API Connector feature on Docker, we recommend using Ubuntu Virtual Machine.

 ### Software Required
 - [Docker Desktop](https://docs.docker.com/get-docker/)